Zedd: 2015–2016: True Colors

-2017–present: Collaborations and singles
+2017–2023: Collaborations and singles

 In 2017, he organized a benefit concert for the American Civil Liberties Union, prompted in response to US President Donald Trump's executive order to "suspended all refugee admissions for 120 days and blocked citizens of seven Muslim-majority countries, refugees or otherwise".
 The line-up included Daya, Halsey, Macklemore, Tinashe and Skrillex.
 On 23 February 2017, Zedd released his collaboration along with Alessia Cara, "Stay" which debuted at number 28 on the Billboard Hot 100 and 33 on the UK Singles Chart.
 On 6 July 2017, Zedd released his single with Liam Payne, "Get Low".

 On 23 January 2018, Zedd released his single with Maren Morris and Grey, "The Middle", which rose to No. 1 on the Billboard Pop Songs radio chart and peaked at No. 5 spot on the Billboard Hot 100.
 In March 2018, Billboard named Zedd as number seven on their 2018 ranking of dance musicians titled Billboard Dance 100.

 Zedd was tapped by National Geographic to make a song inspired by the documentary series One Strange Rock and released a video to the song, also titled "One Strange Rock" on his YouTube channel on 9 April 2018.
 On 17 July 2018, Zedd released his single with Elley Duhé, "Happy Now".
 The accompanying music video was later released 23 August 2018.

 On 27 September 2018, Zedd released his remix of the Shawn Mendes single "Lost in Japan".
 This single quickly rose onto the Top 40 charts and was the first collaboration between the two artists.
 They performed this song at the 2018 American Music Awards on 10 October 2018 and then performed it again at the Victoria's Secret Fashion Show on 8 November 2018.
 The accompanying music video was released following both performances on 9 November 2018.

 On 14 February 2019, Zedd released his collaboration with Katy Perry, "365", along with the song's music video.